10 secret islands worth exploring in the Côte d'Azur

 Île d’Or

-Location: Within paddleboarding distance
+Location: within paddleboarding distance

-of Port du Poussai, near St Raphael
+of Port du Poussai, near Saint-Raphaël

-The smallest of our secret islands, Île d’Or was named for its tiny castle that glows gold in the setting sun.
+Île d’Or, translating as "the golden island", was named for its tiny castle that glows gold in the setting sun.
 In 1897, architect Léon Sergent purchased it from the French government for the princely sum of 280 Francs.
 That’s about €36.
 Or less than the price of a sunlounger at Club 55, an hour’s sail down the coast.
 Alas, Sergent gambled the island away during a round of high-stakes cards with Doctor Auguste Lutaud.
 The doctor had delusions of grandeur (and who wouldn’t, with their very own island surrounded by coastal drop-offs and stocks of giant grouper and striped bass).
 He declared himself king of the island, built a mock Saracen castle and hosted wild parties under the pseudonym Auguste 1st.
-The true story inspired the tale of Tintin and the Black Island.
-Today, landing by boat on Île d’Or is forbidden, but kayaking the 500 metres from the mainland’s Estérel county park is warmly encouraged.
+The true story inspired the tale of Tintin and the Black Island

 Picture courtesy of Alamy.com

-“Green Island” is the scene of the South of France’s best group swim: a yearly mass paddle, in May, from the nearby fishing village of La Ciotat.
+“Green Island” is the scene of the South of France’s best group swim: a yearly mass paddle, in May, from nearby La Ciotat.
 The scene on arrival is otherworldly.
 Lying midway between Bandol and Cassis, expect an uninhabited lost world of eucalyptus and holm oak.
 The windswept cove of Calanque Seynerolles feels more pristine Corsica than poseur Côte d’Azur.
 Owners of yachts with lots of anchor chain can party by night alongside their own private island.

 Port-Cros

-Location: Sandwiched between the equally beautiful islands of Porquerolles and Levant
+Location: between Porquerolles and Levant islands

 Ratonneau & Pomègues

-off the coast of Marseille
+Location: off the coast of Marseille

+Since Roman times, sailors have been quarantined on Ratonneau.
+This sun-seared granite speck has a Croatian quality: tiny beaches, jump-right-in rocks and more than 300 species of flora, including sea lilies that scent the spring breeze.
+The ruin of Hôpital Caroline now forms the backdrop for the yearly MIMI festival in early July, a 10-day blowout of the musical avant-garde.
 The Romans also built a simple causeway across to Pomègues, Ratonneau’s beautiful little brother.
 A secluded 700-berth marina now sits between the two islands.
-Best of all, the entire Frioul archipelago (which includes these islands as well as the Alcatraz-style Château d’If resides within the Calanque National Park, so those teeming shoals of brown grouper and John Dory are protected forever more.
+Best of all, the entire Frioul archipelago (which includes these islands as well as the Alcatraz-style Château d’If) resides within the Calanque National Park, so those teeming shoals of brown grouper and John Dory are protected forever more.

 Île de Bendor